salilab/mdt/doc/features.rst

  * *mlib*: the :class:`mdt.Library` to create the feature in.
  * *bins*: list of bins (see :ref:`binspec`).
- * *protein1* and *protein2*: the indexes of proteins in each group of proteins selected from the alignment to evaluate the feature on.
-If set to 0 and 1 respectively, a scan of all protein pairs in the alignment is requested and the feature is evaluated on each pair in turn.
-If set to 0 and 2, a scan of all protein triples is asked for, and the feature is evaluated on the first and third proteins in each triple.
+ * *protein1* and *protein2*: the indexes of proteins in each group of proteins selected from the alignment to evaluate the feature on; each can range from 0 to 2 inclusive.
+See :meth:`Table.add_alignment` for more details.

 .. autoclass:: SequenceIdentity